Jamal-Asalat/EE_Project_Portfolio/flip_flops_and_sequential_circuits/README.md

-# Flip-Flops and Sequential Circuits
+# Flip Flops and Sequential Circuits

 ## Overview
 This project explores the design, simulation, and hardware implementation of fundamental sequential logic circuits using flip flops.
 This project focuses on memory elements, clocked behavior, timing, and propagation delay in digital systems.